guysqr/release-machine-workshop/teardown.md

 Once you have manually emptied the S3 buckets, head to the CloudFormation console to delete the `release-machine` stack (noting that you may have called it something different, in which case, it's whatever you called it).

-Then go into the `pipelines-demo` directory on your machine and issue the following commands:
+Then go into the `cdk-serverless-stack` directory on your machine and issue the following commands:

 ```
 cdk destroy PipelineDeployingLambdaStack